GLTEN/gltenhelp/docs/source/quickstart.rst

 These help pages are split into three sections:

 Editing Experiment Metadata
-    Provides support to GLTEN members for submitting and editing Long-term Experiment metadata to https://glten.org.
+    Provides support to GLTEN members for entering, submitting and editing Long-term Experiment metadata to https://glten.org.

 Understanding the GLTEN Metadata
-    Provides more general information about the GLTEN metadata schema.
+    Provides more information about the GLTEN metadata schema.

 GLTEN API
-    Provides help for users of the GLTEN API
+    Provides help for users of the GLTEN API.